hashgraph/hedera-nft-auction-demo/README.md

 * create a HCS Topic
 * create a simple token
 * create an auction account
-* associate the token to the auction account and transfer it to the same account
 * create an auction file
 * setup the auction
+* transfers the token to the auction

 __Parameters__